-The power under paragraph (c) will be introduced by amendments that will come into force upon the proclamation of the Statutes Amendment (National Energy Laws) (Penalties and Enforcement) Act 2020.
+The power under paragraph (c) was introduced by amendments that came into force upon the proclamation of the Statutes Amendment (National Energy Laws) (Penalties and Enforcement) Act 2020 on 29 January 2021.

 Those amendments also will now require the AER to publish guidelines about the exercise of these powers.
-We invite regulated businesses and other interested parties to make submissions on the draft Compulsory Notice Guidelines through application by close of business, Friday 11 December 2020.
+The guidelines are required to include information about;

 - the rights and obligations of persons who are served with a relevant notice under that section; and